 If the total balance across sole Tesco Bank accounts exceeds £50,000, Tesco Bank will ask for one of the following before releasing funds:

-- Grant of probate (where there is a will)
+- Grant of probate (where there is a will, in England and Wales)

-- Letters of administration (where there is no will)
+- Letters of administration (where there is no will, in England and Wales)

-If the total balance is £50,000 or less, Tesco Bank may release funds using a small estate process.
+If the total balance is £50,000 or less, Tesco Bank may release funds using a small estate process – typically a statutory declaration alongside the certified death certificate and your ID.
 The Estates Team will guide you through this when you call.

 Joint account balances are not counted in this threshold.
 Only accounts held in the deceased’s sole name are included.